akb89/semafor/bin/prepare/README.md

 Process a standard set of FrameNet data and generate all files required by Semafor

+## Necessary files
+You need:
+- `resources` directory under the semafor main dir with the following files:
+    - `fn.fulltext.test.set.documents` specifying the list of documents to be used for testing

 ## cv.***.sentences files
 Divide between training and testing.
 Process fulltext and exemplars separately.
 Careful, certain sentences are identical although they may have different IDs and may be found under different documents